Chest Keloids – General Information:

-Patients with a mild form of the illness often present with one or few small papular or linear lesions and over time their skin involvement will be very limited to one or only few spots only.
-More severe form of the disorder leads to formation of large and often bulky keloidal lesions that cover a large portion of skin and grow and spread with a rapid pace to form large tumors or wide keloid patches.
+Patients with a mild form of the illness often present with one or few small papular or linear lesions and over time their skin involvement will remain limited to one or only a few spots.
+The more severe form of the disorder leads to the formation of large and often bulky keloidal lesions that cover a large portion of skin and grow and spread with a rapid pace to form large tumors or wide keloid patches.

 Hyper-inflammatory, extremely painful chest wall keloid in a young Hispanic male.
 These large anterior chest wall keloid developed shortly after repeated surgeries to remove three smaller chest keloids. in addition to the disturbing appearance, all these keloid lesions were very painful to a point that wearing seat-belt while driving became impossible.
 The only method to control pain in such cases is by repeated intra-lesional chemotherapy injections.
 This patient achieved great pain control and flattening of his keloids with this treatment.